 This 4-Day Course covers a great deal of content.
 Attendees should plan on being at the Academy of Coffee Excellence from 8:00am (08:00) to 5:00pm (17:00) each day.

 Seed to Cup: A fundamental skill of any specialty coffee professional is to be able to identify key points and explain coffee’s journey from seed to cup, having a basic grasp of concepts of coffee’s history, growing conditions and the chain of custody.
 This information is an underpinning for purchasing decisions and communication along the chain from farmer to consumer.
 Engaging, educating and enriching consumers of specialty coffee are inherent in the work of baristas, roasters and retailers, and this class provides accurate, concise information that surveys the custody of coffee, from farmer to barista.
-This segment begins where the e:Learning pre-work ends.
+We also explore critical points within the supply chain that can impact the price or cup quality.

-Cupping is the Specialty Coffee Industry’s standard for evaluating green coffee.
+Cupping and Triangulation: Cupping is the Specialty Coffee Industry’s standard for evaluating green coffee.
 Triangulation Cupping and Difference From Control Cupping is an essential part of any quality control process prior to release of roasted coffee.
-Using the SCA Cupping Protocol while exploring two flights of coffee, participants are introduced to and practice the SCA protocol, and focus on basic vocabulary from the Coffee Tasters Flavor Wheel for objective, professional coffee quality evaluation.
-Flight 1 focuses on the differences among growing regions.
-Flight 2 focuses on the differences among 3 processing methods on the same coffee from the same farm.
+Using the SCA Cupping Protocol while exploring multiple flights of coffee, participants are introduced to and practice the SCA protocol, and focus on basic vocabulary from the Coffee Tasters Flavor Wheel for objective, professional coffee quality evaluation.

 Attendees of the Advanced Course: